Stress and Myositis

 How do you manage stress in your life?

-Okay, enough about me.
-What I would love to hear is your comments on how you handle stressful situations.
+Enough about me.
+I would like to hear how you handle stressful situations.
 What techniques do you use?
-Mediation, massage, journaling?
-How does stress affect your Myositis?Tags: journaling stress
+Meditation, massage, journaling, counseling?
+How does stress affect your #MyositisLIFE?